 Less Luggage to Manage

-Your Luggage Won’t Get Damaged or Steal
+Your Luggage Won’t Get Damaged Or Steal

-The benefits of you luggage arriving completely in tact.
+The benefits of your luggage arriving completely intact.
 Is when you arrive at your destination, this saves you time and tremendous stress.

 It gives you greater flexibility to move through a crowded area.
-Also if your carry on is small and light, you might be able to fit it under your seat, which almost always has guaranteed free space, unlike the overhead bins, which are first come, first served.
+Also if your carry-on is small and light, you might be able to fit it under your seat, which almost always has guaranteed free space, unlike the overhead bins, which are first-come, first-served.

-The smaller carry on bag size will give you more chances of fitting in your bag with other bags, hopefully eliminating the need for the cabin crew to check your bag after all.
+The smaller carry-on bag size will give you more chances of fitting in your bag with other bags, hopefully eliminating the need for the cabin crew to check your bag after all.

-4 Rules for Minimalist Travel
+4 Rules for Minimalist Travel Packing

-That said, I’m not interested in been minimalism to the point of limiting my travel experience or causing myself problems later on my trip.
+That said, I’m not interested in being minimalist to the point of limiting my travel experience or causing myself problems later on my trip.

 With this in mind, there are 4 rules that drives my ultralight travel philosophy.